 The best part is that the questions and answers are always archived and easy to see.
 It’s like an always-updating Frequently Asked Questions part of your website!

 If you’re not into Formspring.me, Tumblr (blog service) has started rolling out a competing product.
 It’s looking to be quite useful and easy to use as well.

 [HARDEST] Start your own social network using Ning or BuddyPress.
-We have a guide on this already, so be sure to check it out.
 The nuts and bolts are that you can have more oversight over the network, steer conversations, offer help and advice as an administrator, and be able to brand the entire experience.

 Despite an announcement by Ning officials that an unnamed major education company would help keep the site’s most basic offering free for K-12 educators, many in the field were disappointed by the company’s decision to adopt a paid model.

 “Educators are easily discouraged when it comes to technology,” said Thomas D. Whitby, who started a 3,700-member Ning site called The Educator’s PLN.
 Whether its free or not, Ning is still a useful solution to creating your own social network that is away from the public atmosphere of Facebook.
 It’s like a fire-walled version of Facebook that allows people to ask questions to just friends and professionals, rather than putting questions out into the mainstream social media stream and Google’s Universal Search.

 Admissions offices should be doing, or at least considering, each of these items if they hope to reach their target demographic.
 That target is of course prospective students.
 That means they are digital natives who were born with a cell phone in their hand.